 Can A Sports Guard Protect Braces?

-If you or your child has braces, it’s even more important that you use a sports guard.
-If you aren’t wearing one and you end up taking a hit to the face, you could potentially damage the braces and smash your teeth.
+If you or your child has braces, it’s even more important that you protect your mouth and teeth.
+If you aren’t wearing one and you end up taking a hit to the face, you could potentially damage the braces and smash teeth.
 You’ll experience a lot of pain and damage the inside of your mouth because the braces will cause increased trauma from the hit.

 Is There Any Special Care Required For a Mouth Guard?